wp-plugins/mg-advancedoptions/mg-advancedoptions/readme.txt

 1. Download the Pluginfile
 2. Unzip the File on your local PC
-3. Copy `MG_AdvancedOptions.php` in your Wordpress Plugin Directory
+3. Copy `/mg-advancedoptions` in your Wordpress Plugin Directory
 4. Activate the Plugin through the 'Plugins' menu in WordPress
 5. Manage your Settings here: *WP Admin -> Settings -> AdvancedOptions*